All Episodes

 Well, he's got a problem here.

-I mean, there's there's no question he was part of the gang of eight, and he uh he's he's he's got to explain that to the satisfaction of of uh primary voters uh who to whom it it is everything.
+I mean, there's no question he was part of the gang of eight, and he's got to explain that to the satisfaction of primary voters to whom it is everything.

-So that's part of his history cannot erase.
+So that's part of his history he cannot erase.

-So you you believe that whatever he's saying now is not true, that he secretly harbors amnesty, something he agrees with, and if elected president, we'll make it happen.
+So you believe that whatever he's saying now is not true, that he secretly harbors amnesty, something he agrees with, and if elected president, will make it happen.

 That big, you're giving them the votes.

-And then after he supports Amnesty, after he supports uh the agenda of left, he can turn around and claim to be against these issues.
+And then after he supports amnesty, after he supports the agenda of left, he can turn around and claim to be against these issues.

-He can even claim to to fight them like like the theater that we've been seeing all these years, but it's not gonna mean anything because he gave them the votes.
+He could even claim to fight them, like the theater that we've been seeing all these years.

-Okay, so I'm just want to make sure I understand you.
+Okay, so I just want to make sure I understand you.

 You think that that's what Rubio wants to do?